 Massage Gift Certificate

-Being a veterinary technician is an extremely physical job and many vet techs will spend the day bending, crouching, lifting, standing, and sometimes even restraining animals.
+Working as a veterinary technician is a highly physical job, and many vet techs will spend the day bending, crouching, lifting, and standing.
 Helping a vet tech take care of their body is a very thoughtful gift.
-For relaxation, a Swedish-style massage can do the trick.
-To help relieve muscle tension, you can give the gift of a deep tissue massage.
+Swedish-style massage can help relieve muscle tension.

-At a median salary of $16.55 per hour in the US (according to the Bureau of Labor Statistics), a pair of Dansko shoes is equal to more than one day of a vet tech’s work.
-If you have heard the vet tech in your life complaining about aching feet, Danskos are the gold standard for comfort, recognized across all medical establishment.
-This gift is a huge way to take care of the people taking care of animals.
+At a median salary of $17.72 per hour in the US (according to the Bureau of Labor Statistics), a pair of Dansko shoes equals more than one day of a vet tech’s work.
+If you have heard the vet tech in your life complaining about aching feet, Danskos are the gold standard for comfort, recognized across all medical establishments.
+This gift is an excellent way to care for the people taking care of animals.

-To keep up relevant credentialing and to continue learning about how best to care for animals, vet techs need to engage in continuing education (CE) long after they graduate from vet tech programs.
+To keep up with relevant credentialing and to continue learning about how best to care for animals, vet techs need to engage in continuing education (CE) long after they graduate from vet tech programs.
 Membership in NAVTA connects vet techs to free CE resources and networks where they can influence policy and regulation.
-Additionally, it can provide a number of other discounts to resources and materials useful to those in the veterinary world.
+Additionally, it can provide many other discounts on resources and materials valuable to those in the veterinary world.

-Because of the aforementioned salary considerations, giving a vet tech the gift of a stethoscope where failing parts can be replaced is a huge gift.
-The eartips, diaphragms, and retaining rings of this stethoscope will be replaced at no charge, and defective tubing will cost only shipping and handling to replace.
+Because of the salary mentioned above, giving a vet tech the gift of a stethoscope where failing parts can be replaced is a tremendous gift.
+This stethoscope’s ear tips, diaphragms, and retaining rings will be replaced at no charge, and defective tubing will cost only shipping and handling.
 For vet techs working with large animals, Ultrascope offers extended stethoscopes.
-For vet techs working with animals of mixed sizes, there is also a dual-head option available.
-In addition, there is a wide range of heads to choose from to gift your favorite vet tech with something personal and fun.
+There is also a dual-head option available for vet techs working with animals of mixed sizes.
+In addition, there is a wide range of heads to gift your favorite vet tech with something personal and fun.

 Seventy-five to 95 percent of the flowering plants that feed both humans and animals require the assistance of pollinators to reproduce.
 With animals like bees, bats, butterflies, moths, birds, and other pollinating creatures experiencing sharp population declines, the animal-loving vet tech is likely interested in protecting these vulnerable populations from further habitat destruction.
-Supporting pollinator protecting organizations like the Pollinator Partnership in the name of of vet tech is a wonderful holiday gift.
+Supporting pollinator-protecting organizations like the Pollinator Partnership in the name of a vet tech is a beautiful holiday gift.